gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level2/stretching-a-polymer.rst

 .. container:: figurelegend

-    Figure: Angular distribution for the dihedral of the PEG molecules.
+    Figure: Angular distribution for the O-C-C-O dihedral of the PEG molecules.

 Stretch on the polymer
 ======================